 - 7.4.1 General regulations.
 Departments are able to make their own determination about the number of units of advanced standing or transfer of credit that are allowed for incoming students (see further 7.4.2 and 7.4.3 below) as long as the combined total of such units does not exceed three.
-Courses permitted under the provisions of 6.4 (Study outside TST) are not subject to this limit. - 7.4.2 Advanced standing.
+Courses permitted under the provisions of 6.4 (Study outside TST) are not subject to this limit.
+Courses recognized under the provisions of advanced standing, transfer of credit or advanced placement normally must have been completed within five years of the first year of a student's registration in the program. - 7.4.2 Advanced standing.
 Advanced standing means that the student is exempted from taking one or more course units normally required in the program in consideration of the student's previous studies (including earned degrees).
 The most typical case for advanced standing is the doctoral student who receives a pro tanto award of two or three credits for completing a Th.M. degree after having already met doctoral admissions requirements by completing an M.Div. degree.
 In the Biblical, Pastoral and Theological departments, a student may receive advanced standing in consideration of work done in theology on a graduate level beyond the first master's degree.
 In the Biblical department the advanced standing which can be awarded is one course unit for every six courses done in a non-remedial degree, to a maximum of two.
 In the Theological department the maximum advanced standing which can be awarded is two course units.
 In the Pastoral department it is three course units.
 Advanced standing can be awarded by the Admissions Committee of the ADC when considering the student's application for admission.
 After the student has entered the program, the award is recommended by the student's supervisory committee, using the Request for Advanced Standing / Transfer Credit Form, and approved by the TST AD Director.
 Doubtful cases are referred to the AD Council.
 No advanced standing is given in any circumstances to doctoral students in the Historical Department.